bbc/gel-grid/README.md

 ### Compiled CSS

-If you require just the built css, you can get it by downloading our latest [release](https://github.com/bbc/gel-grid/releases)
+If you require just the built css, it is automatically built to the [gel-grid.css](https://github.com/bbc/gel-grid.css) repository.

 ## Dependencies